abnormally low body temperature (hypothermia) can be serious, even

 then throw it away.

 change colors or light up.
-These thermometers are not as accurate as electronic
+These thermometers are not very accurate.

 Pacifier thermometers are shaped like a baby's